phenixphp/phenix-docs/src/guide/query_builder.md

 ### Pagination

-Database pagination allows to web applications to split a large dataset into smaller, more manageable chunks or pages for display to users.
+Database pagination allows web applications to split a large dataset into smaller, more manageable chunks or pages for display to users.
 It enables efficient navigation through a potentially extensive set of database records.
 Instead of loading all records at once, pagination retrieves and displays a portion of the data, typically a fixed number of records per page.

 ```php
 use Amp\Http\Server\Request;